awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **Prerequisites**
 + You have created a VPC and a dedicated security group that meets the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
 The [Getting started with Amazon EKS – AWS Management Console and AWS CLI](getting-started-console.md) guide creates a VPC that meets the requirements, or you can also follow [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md) to create one\.
 + You have created an Amazon EKS cluster IAM role to apply to your cluster\.
 The [Getting started with Amazon EKS](getting-started.md) guide creates a service role for you, or you can also follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one manually\.
-+ The AWS CLI version 2\.1\.27 or later or 1\.19\.7 or later installed\.
++ The AWS CLI version 2\.1\.26 or later or 1\.19\.7 or later installed\.
 To install or upgrade, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the AWS Command Line Interface User Guide\.
 We recommend that you also configure the AWS CLI\.
 For more information, see [Quick configuration with aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.

 **To create your cluster with the AWS CLI**

 1. Create your cluster with the following command\.
 Replace the Amazon Resource Name \(ARN\) of your Amazon EKS cluster IAM role that you created in [Amazon EKS cluster IAM role](service_IAM_role.md) and the subnet and security group IDs for the VPC that you created in [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.
 Replace `<my-cluster>` \(including *<>*\) with your cluster name and `<region-code>` with a [supported Region](https://docs.aws.amazon.com/general/latest/gr/eks.html#eks_region)\.
-You can replace `<1.18>` with any [supported version](kubernetes-versions.md)\.
+You can replace `<1.19>` with any [supported version](kubernetes-versions.md)\.

    ```
    aws eks create-cluster \
       --region <region-code> \
       --name <my-cluster> \
-      --kubernetes-version <1.18> \
+      --kubernetes-version <1.19> \
       --role-arn <arn:aws:iam::111122223333:role/eks-service-role-AWSServiceRoleForAmazonEKS-EXAMPLEBKZRQR> \
       --resources-vpc-config subnetIds=<subnet-a9189fe2>,<subnet-50432629>,securityGroupIds=<sg-f5c54184>
    ```
 **Important**
 Do not specify subnets in AWS Outposts, AWS Wavelength, or an AWS Local Zone\.
 Specify only subnets in the Region\.
 After the cluster is deployed, tag the AWS Outposts, AWS Wavelength, or AWS Local Zones, subnets that you want to deploy self\-managed nodes to with the cluster name\.
-For more information, see [Subnet tagging requirement](network_reqs.md#vpc-subnet-tagging)\.
+For more information, see [Subnet tagging](network_reqs.md#vpc-subnet-tagging)\.
 **Note**
 If your IAM user doesn't have administrative privileges, you must explicitly add permissions for that user to call the Amazon EKS API operations\.
 For more information, see [Amazon EKS identity\-based policy examples](security_iam_id-based-policy-examples.md)\.